EmanuelAlogna/Brain-MRI-generation-using-GANs/generation/experiments/README.md

 - All the experiments are conducted using model synthesizing the missing modality T2flair.
 - All the experiments contain mainly two parts: one used to evaluate quantitatively the performances of the models and one to plot the predictions.
 - The function *restore_models* allows to retrieve the model trained (that can be pix2pix/MI-pix2pix/MI-GAN) and then initialize all the generators variants, each one with a different number of connections (skips or internal) turned off / perturbed.
+- To restore the models, it is necessary to use the checkpoints (avalaible at: (https://drive.google.com/open?id=1TQuv6BGNnLjNCTbqHgwb1Asu1C4vumpj)).

 Folder structure
 --------------